PUBLICATIONS

 Featuring esteemed scholars such as Guilherme Lassance from Rio de Janeiro, Brazil; Saskia Sassen from New York, US; Sara Roversi from Bologna; Tetsuo Kidokoro and Norihisa Shina from Tokyo, Japan and more.
 This collaborative effort underscored the need for holistic urban planning, addressing factors like environmental sustainability, community well-being, infrastructure innovation, and social inclusivity.
 The compendium serves as a milestone in promoting international dialogue and shaping actionable strategies for crafting cities that prioritize livability and sustainable futures

-The CP Kukreja Design Trophy 2022-2023, hosted by
+CP Kukreja Design Trophy 2022-23 Book